liboyun/liboyun.github.io/index.md

 ## Boyun Li

 Hi!
-Boyun Li (李伯运) is now a 3rd year PhD candidate at College of Computer Science, Sichuan University, China.
+Boyun Li (李伯运) is now a final year PhD candidate at College of Computer Science, Sichuan University, China.
 He is now under the supervision of [Prof. Xi Peng](https://pengxi.me/).

 His major interests include Computer Vision and Deep Learning.
 Recently, he mainly focuses on the blind image restoration and representation learning.